-Moniack Mhor, Scotland’s Creative Writing Centre, and LIPFest, the Lagos International Poetry Festival, are inviting applications to Here and Now 2023 – A Collaborative Residency and Production Programme.
+Moniack Mhor, Scotland’s Creative Writing Centre, and LIPFest, the Lagos International Poetry Festival are coming together to deliver Here and Now 2023 – A Collaborative Residency and Production Programme.
 This programme is generously supported by The British Council.

-Six mid-career/established writers from Scotland and West Africa will be given the space and resources to create new work during two exciting cross-cultural residencies in the Scottish Highlands and in Ghana.
+Six mid-career/established writers from Scotland and West Africa are being given the space and resources to create new work during two exciting cross-cultural residencies in the Scottish Highlands and in Ghana.
 Writers will also take part in a supporting digital programme of connection, which will expand the scope of the residencies. and facilitate the production of an anthology of Scottish and West African literature.

 The writers will spend one month at Moniack Mhor Writers’ Centre, and one month at LOATAD, the Library of Africa and the African Diaspora.
 During these residencies, participants will connect with local communities and build new audiences.
 Prior to and between the residencies, these six writers will connect and collaborate online, working towards the production of a digital pamphlet of work around the theme of Here and Now.
 This cross-genre work will be launched at a hybrid live/online performance event at LIPFest, the Lagos International Poetry Festival.